How to Apply

 If you are a graduate of an accredited optometry school, internationally trained, or labour mobility applicant, and planning to apply for the General Certificate of Registration or an Academic Certificate of Registration, please apply using the College’s online application portal.

-The online portal is also available for former members of the College who would like to apply again.
+The online portal is also available for former registrants of the College who would like to apply again.

 For more information, please visit our Apply Online page.